Do you provide free legal services?

-- Chapter 7 Bankruptcy: This involves putting together and filing a Chapter 7 bankruptcy petition.
+Chapter 7 Bankruptcy: This involves putting together and filing a Chapter 7 bankruptcy petition.
 It also includes representing you in the bankruptcy court post-filing until your case closes.
 This includes the filing fee, but does not include credit counseling/financial management course fees (those usually cost about $20 each) or representation in adversary proceedings (which requires a separate, hourly retainer agreement).
-If you are in the $85/hour bracket we charge $635.
-If you are in the $115/hour bracket we charge $935.
+If you are in the $85/hour bracket we charge $1,015.
+If you are in the $115/hour bracket we charge $1,255.
 If you are in the $145/hour bracket we charge $1,495.
 Please remember that $335 of the quoted price is the filing fee; the remainder is the attorney fee.

 Anything not listed above will be billed at an hourly rate.
 If you think you need something that isn't listed above, ask us and we can discuss it with you!
 Likewise, if you are hiring us to perform one of these flat fee services and we discover you might need additional work that we can do on an hourly basis, we will discuss that with you.

 How can I pay?